 \subsection{Data Source}

-Our task is to build a marking level HD map.
-As far as we know, the existing public HD map data sets can not provide the marking coordinates ground truth.
-Therefore, we select two automated ports that rely on painting diamond markings on the ground to complete the visual localization of UGV to collect experimental data.
-The data includes markings CAD map of the field and vehicle-mounted sensors' data.
+To the best of our knowledge, the existing public HD map data sets can not provide the global coordinates ground truth for ground markings, which can be used to evaluate the accuracy of markings in the map directly.
+Therefore, we tested our method in two automated ports that rely on painting diamond markings on the ground to complete the visual localization of UGV.
+The data collected using different port UGVs includes monocular camera images and RTK-GNSS with centimeter-level accuracy.
+In addition, we used the Total Station to obtain the precise coordinates of all the corners of the markings on the site by manual measurement, which can provide the global coordinates ground truth for markings.

 There are hundreds of markings totally in these two fields, respectively, and dozens of markings within the coverage of the experimental data collection route.
 There are lanes in both areas to ensure the safe operation of UGV.